maryamsorani2008/Language-Institute-Management-System/README.md

 # Language-Schools-Management-System📚✏️📑.

-1.Our project is about Language Schools management📒🗞️.
+1.Our project is about Language Schools management📒🗞️:

 Miss.
 Sorani is responsible for the user interface🙇‍♀️🤳.

 Mr.Afshar responsible for the database.📈💾.

 I am also responsible for logic.🤔🧠.

 2.This is our first group project💎🖌️👥.